Omnikar/uiua-math/README.md

 # uiua-math
 `uiua-math` is a library of mathematical functions for the [Uiua](https://uiua.org) programming language.

-The library requires `# Experimental!` due to usage of the `fft` function (for `FFTConvolve`) and internal usage of experimental stack manipulation modifiers.
+The library requires `# Experimental!` due to internal usage of experimental stack manipulation modifiers.

 Import the whole lib
 ```uiua